AleksandarAtanasovv/CountDown/README.md

 # CountDown
-This is an exact countdown until the new year comes.It also countdowns days until christmas, also your birthday.
+This is an exact countdown until the new year comes.It also countdowns days until christmas, also your birthday, and an event date.
 It uses vanilla JavaScript CSS and HTML.
 LIVE DEMO: https://sakinaa782.github.io/CountDown/
 ![Screenshot_4](https://user-images.githubusercontent.com/82751982/175776737-ec61b7c7-a33a-4b7e-bef3-77280fc3c571.png)
 ![ChristmasPage](https://user-images.githubusercontent.com/82751982/175828023-e071c3e6-a226-417b-b616-1d8eae279c50.png)